 Accompanying the report, Xerces provides recommendations for how to respond to the concerns of neonicotinoids.
 The recommendations cover issues extending from federal regulation of pesticides to ways backyard gardeners can make a difference.
 These are published separately.

 How Neonicotinoids Can Kill Bees reviews a considerable number of recent studies, but additional research was published after the report was finished—and continues to be released.
-To ensure that information about the latest studies is accessible, Xerces has created an online annotated bibliography of new research about pesticide impacts on pollinators and other beneficial insects.
-This will be continuously updated and expanded.
+To ensure that information about the latest studies is accessible, Xerces has created the IPI Database, an online annotated bibliography of new research about pesticide impacts on pollinators and other beneficial insects.
+This is continuously updated and expanded.